East of England Bat Conference

 - An update on the work of the Bat Conservation Trust - Joe Nunez-Mino, BCT

-- The Hertfordshire Barbastelle Project - Chantal Helm, Hertfordshire Barbastelle Project
+- Discovering barbastelle maternity colonies in Hertfordshire - Chantal Helm, Hertfordshire Barbastelle Project

 - End of the road for barbastelles? - Lotty Packman, Wild Wings Ecology